 Note: Different business models and niches will have a different path to the same equation.
 Essentially, here’s how it works for eCommerce and online marketing entrepreneurs:

 i) Sales funnel: Everything happens in the sales funnel.
 Without it, you’ll be losing sales.
-According to PureB2B, 75% of leads don’t lead to sales, largely due to lacks of nurturing, persuasion, and motivation.
+According to PureB2B, 75% of leads don’t lead to sales, largely due to lack of nurturing, persuasion, and motivation.

 The term “sales funnel” doesn’t mean that you’re out to exploit people or cajole them to buy what they don’t want to buy.

-On the contrary, a sales funnel (I prefer to call it marketing funnel) has all the touchpoints and stages that a cold visitor goes through before becoming a loyal customer.
+On the contrary, a sales funnel (I prefer to call it a marketing funnel) has all the touchpoints and stages that a cold visitor goes through before becoming a loyal customer.

 If your sales funnel is weak or irrelevant to your target audience, growth hacking will not help you.

 From the awareness stage all the way to the stage where the lead takes action and purchase your product, you need to educate them.

 No marketing gimmicks, just plain education.